oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_blockstorage_boot_volume_backup_actions_module.rst

                                 <td>
                                                                                                                                                             </td>
                                                                 <td>
-                                            <div>The OCID of the Key Management key in the destination region which will be the master encryption key for the copied boot volume backup.
+                                            <div>The OCID of the Vault service key in the destination region which will be the master encryption key for the copied boot volume backup.
 If you do not specify this attribute the boot volume backup will be encrypted with the Oracle-provided encryption key when it is copied to the destination region.</div>
-                                            <div>For more information about the Key Management service and encryption keys, see <a href='https://docs.cloud.oracle.com/iaas/Content/KeyManagement/Concepts/keyoverview.htm'>Overview of Key Management</a> and <a href='https://docs.cloud.oracle.com/iaas/Content/KeyManagement/Tasks/usingkeys.htm'>Using Keys</a>.</div>
+                                            <div>For more information about the Vault service and encryption keys, see <a href='https://docs.cloud.oracle.com/iaas/Content/KeyManagement/Concepts/keyoverview.htm'>Overview of Vault service</a> and <a href='https://docs.cloud.oracle.com/iaas/Content/KeyManagement/Tasks/usingkeys.htm'>Using Keys</a>.</div>
                                             <div>Applicable only for <em>action=copy</em>.</div>
                                                         </td>
             </tr>